Words by: Liam Woods

-This article is here to help you further understand all of the available mountain bike offerings from Maxxis tires.
-Here you will find a breakdown of the different casing designs and rubber compounds, along with other helpful information on Maxxis mountain bike tires.
+This article is here to help you better understand all of the available mountain bike tires available from Maxxis.
+You’ll find a breakdown of the different casing designs and rubber compounds, along with other helpful information on Maxxis mountain bike tires.

-The mountain bike tire is the only contact point between the rider and the ground, and therefore it is crucial in finding the correct tire for the job.
-Before picking the right tire to fit your needs, first think about the different terrain you may be riding on, and what type of bike the tire will be going on.
-Varying trail conditions, tire life longevity, maximizing grip, and minimizing rolling resistance are also important features to understanding all of the tire options from Maxxis.
+The mountain bike tire is the only contact point between the rider and the ground, and therefore it’s crucial in finding the correct tire for the job.
+Before picking the right tire to fit your needs, first think about the different terrains you may be riding on and what type of bike the tire will be going on.
+Varying trail conditions, tire life longevity, maximum grip, and minimum rolling resistance are all important features for understanding all of the tire options from Maxxis.

 Worldwide Cyclery rider Max Morgan piloting the Maxxis High Roller II 3C Maxx Grip at the Mountain Creek Spring Classic.

 The tire casing is the main body of the tire, not including the tread of the tire.
 The casing may sometimes be referred to as the sidewall and provides the puncture protection for the tire.
 Varying casing options use different constructions with different thicknesses and rubber durometers for their intended use.
 The bead of the tire is the part of the tire that physically hooks on to the rim and can be made from different materials, changing its strength, durability, and weight.
 Let’s break down the different Maxxis tire casings below, to watcha video on this topic check it out here: MTB Tires Casings Explained: Thicker Casing Sidewall